Datomic/datomic-tutorials/todo-app/part-3/todo-app/README.md

 - Create a `retract-item` function in the server.clj file.
 - Add the `lists/:list-id/items/:item-id/delete` route and call `retract-item` handler function.

-Let's start with the creation of new items
+Let's start with the creation of new items.

 ```clojure
 (defn new-item [{:keys [path-params form-params] :as _request}]